inercia/goptions/README.md

 # Fork changes

 This fork implements some basic config file functionality, and it lets you map some command line options with config file parameters.
+You can use the `maps=` attribute for mapping a command line option to a structure element, so it will be automatically filled up when you parse the arguments.

 # Example